 - Polychlorinated biphenyls (PCBs)

-Markedly, sea lice are a significant problem in the salmon farming industry, and farms use harmful antibiotics to control them (9).
+Markedly, sea lice are a common problem in the salmon farming industry, and farms typically use antibiotics to control them (9).

 3. Improves Blood Lipids and Cholesterol Profile

-As previously mentioned, wild Alaskan salmon has many benefits for heart health.
+As previously mentioned, wild Alaskan salmon has potential benefits for heart health.
 These health-protective effects largely come from the impact it has on blood lipids.

 - Higher consumption of EPA and DHA from omega-3 rich fish increase high-density lipoprotein (HDL) and decrease triglyceride (TG) levels.
-The HDL to TG ratio is one of the strongest risk factors for heart disease; the higher the amount of HDL, the better (13, 14).
+The HDL to TG ratio is thought to be a marker of cardiovascular risk (12, 13).

-- Omega-3 decreases secretion of very-low-density lipoprotein (VLDL), which is considered to be the most atherogenic lipoprotein.
-Data also suggests that the body clears VLDL particles quicker with higher levels of omega-3 (15).
+- Omega-3 decreases the secretion of very-low-density lipoprotein (VLDL), which is considered to be the most atherogenic (plaque-causing) lipoprotein.
+Data also suggests that the body may clear VLDL particles quicker with higher levels of omega-3 (14).

-Unfortunately, the modern diet is too high in omega-6 which competes with omega-3 for uptake into our body’s cells.
-The result of this is that many people have an omega-3 deficiency (16, 17).
+Typical diets are relatively high in omega-6 linoleic acid and low in the plant form of omega-3 (alpha-linolenic acid), with both of these fats competing for uptake into our body’s cells.
+The result of this is that many people have low blood levels of omega-3 (15, 16).

 Inflammation is the body’s natural reaction in times of stress or illness, or when the body is exposed to harmful compounds.

-However, excessive—and prolonged—inflammatory responses by the immune system are thought to be a key driver of all chronic disease.
+However, excessive and prolonged inflammatory responses by the immune system are thought to involved in the development of chronic disease.

 Regularly consuming wild salmon can also help our body fight the effects of inflammation.
 Again, this is due to the omega-3 content of the fish.

-- Omega-3 from fish like salmon has an anti-inflammatory effect which reduces both risk and severity of inflammatory conditions and diseases.
-For instance, cardiovascular disease, Alzheimer’s, type 2 diabetes, rheumatoid arthritis, asthma, eczema, and psoriasis (19).
+- Omega-3 from fish like salmon may have an anti-inflammatory effect, potentially lowering the risk and severity of inflammatory conditions and diseases (18).

-5. Wild Alaskan Salmon is a Huge Source of Selenium
+5. Wild Alaskan Salmon is a Significant Source of Selenium

 - Poor immune function